 Many times our WVA students have less elective classes to choose from in their schedules throughout their four years of school.
 Therefore, WVA students have been approved to serve in the Elementary School Internship for grades 9 through 12 if their application is accepted, or working a volunteer or paid job as an Internship elective for grades 10, 11, & 12.
 These internship experiences should be focused on acquiring professional work skills as well as giving an opportunity for the student to "job shadow" an occupation as career exploration.
-All internship sites must be approved, check with WVA administrator for paperwork to be filled out.
-Students can only earn one half credit (120 hours) per semester in work internships, but they may earn a full credit (240 hours) during the summer.
-Professional Elementary Internship is only available in the school year and students must dedicate 2 academic hours - 4 days per week with their assigned teacher/classroom.
-These students have a two week elementary school training before being placed and then there are weekly follow up training sessions throughout the school year.
+All internship sites must be approved.
+Students can only earn one half credit (120 hours) per semester in work internship, but they may earn a full credit (240 hours) during the summer.
+Professional Elementary Internship is only available in the school year and students must dedicate two (2) academic hours - four (4) days per week with their assigned teacher/classroom.
 This Professional Internship earns a half credit each academic hour the student is assigned.

-Eligibility Requirements for Athletics & School Activities
+Eligibility Requirements for Athletics and School Activities

 Wickenburg Virtual Academy students may participate in WHS athletic and school activities but they must follow all policies and procedures set by the Wickenburg High School Handbook.
-These policies and procedures are set for both WHS & WVA students if they are to take part in any WHS athletic or school activity.
-All eligibility checks, athletic or activity fees, or school attendance on the day of the athletic event are the same as the WHS Handbook.
+These policies and procedures are set for both WHS and WVA students if they are to take part in any WHS athletic or school activity.
+All eligibility checks and athletic or activity fees are the same as the WHS Handbook.
 WVA students participate in WHS sports or school activities as a privilege and must follow all requirements and rules.

-Students who are participating in school sports or activities must take 6 classes per semester for the first six semesters of high school (freshman, sophomore, and junior years) and may take 4 classes in the last two semesters of high school IF the student has the required credits as a senior in good standing.
+Students who are participating in school sports or activities must take six (6) classes per semester for the first six semesters of high school (freshman, sophomore, and junior years) and may take four (4) classes in the last two semesters of high school if the student has the required credits as a senior in good standing.

-Students must follow the same grade eligibility requirements set by the AIA for athletics, and WHS eligibility guidelines.
+Students must follow the same grade eligibility requirements set by the Arizona Interscholastic Association (AIA) for athletics, and WHS eligibility guidelines.
 If a student wishes to take part in a WHS school activity, he/she must be in good standing in both WVA attendance and grades.